westny/dronalize/README.md

   [apptainer run --nv path/to/dronalize.sif] python train.py --add-name test --dry-run 0 --use-cuda 1 --n-workers 4
 ```

-We recommend users to modify the default arguments in [arguments.py](arguments.py) to suit their needs.
+We recommend users modify the default arguments in [arguments.py](arguments.py) to suit their needs.

 > Note that the default logger is set to `wandb` ([weights & biases](https://wandb.ai/)) for logging performance metrics during training.
 > It is our preferred tool for tracking experiments, but it can be easily replaced with other logging tools by modifying the `Trainer` in the training script.